justinrosales/justinrosales/README.md

 ## Hey!
 I'm Justin 👋

 - 🎬 Avid fan of ATLA and Studio Ghibli
-- 🧗 In my free time, I enjoy rock climbing and competing in esports
+- 🧗 I enjoy rock climbing and competing in esports